dwettstein/cloud-computing-2016-zookeeper/README.md

 2. Submit **xxx** and its data, in respectively in **/data** and **/tasks**
 3. Watch for **xxx** completion
 4. Clean-up **xxx** metadata
+5. Fetch the result
-5. Repeat 1
+6. Repeat 1

-A master (and any backup) should:

-1. Set a watch on **/tasks**
-2. Set a watch on **/workers**
-3. Participate to the master election
-4. Upon a change to **/tasks** or **/workers**
-  1. If not the master, skip what follows
-  2. Compute free workers
-  3. Compute unassigned tasks
-  4. Map unassigned tasks to free workers

 To facilitate the implementation of the above architecture, we provide in the Git repositories the skeletons of all the above components, as well as some utilities functions that can be used across all the components.
-In more details, *client.py*, *worker.py* and *master.py* contain respectively the code of the client, the worker and the master.
+In more details, *client.py*, *worker.py* and *master.py* contain respectively the skeletons for the client, the worker and the master.
-The file *utils.py* includes a simple task definition, as well as a function that initializes the connection to ZooKeeper and stop it upon the reception of a SIGTERM signal.
+The file *utils.py* includes a simple task definition, functions to initializes the connection to ZooKeeper and stop it upon the reception of a SIGTERM signal.

 **[EXERCISE]** Complete the code of *client.py* to submit a task.
 Test the correctness of your implementation by listing the content of the ZK tree with zk-shell, and emulating the completion of the task.